|Title||Start Date & Time||End Date & Time|

 As the end of a semester approaches, there are a number of best practices that D2L instructors are encouraged to follow.
 Refer to the information provided below when approaching the end of the semester.

-OIT strongly encourages you to make a backup copy of your course.
+OIT strongly encourages you to make a backup copy of your course (especially those that are scheduled to be purged at the end of the semester).
 Desire2Learn does not offer a single course backup feature, so a few different export processes are necessary to get all course data.
 Please visit the Backup a D2L Course page for more information on these processes.

 Remember: Course and grade book information are protected by the Family Educational Rights And Privacy Act (FERPA) of 1974 and as such should stored be according to the CU-Boulder Restricted Data Security Requirements.
 When downloading and backing up your grade book, OIT highly recommends that you encrypt the file.
 The following tutorials will explain how to encrypt the file depending on your operating system.